-Deans of Faculties and Heads of Departments have the responsibility to fulfill this commitment at the appropriate levels and students should be made aware of faculty/departmental rules and regulations.
+Deans of Faculties and Heads of Departments have the responsibility to fulfill this commitment at the appropriate levels and students should be made aware of faculty/ departmental rules and regulations.

-The Safety Office acts as both an advisory centre and a service centre in occupational health, safety and environmental matters including radiation safety.
+The Safety Office acts as both an advisory centre and a service centre in occupational health and safety matters.
 In addition the Safety Office assists management to identify health and safety problems by carrying out safety inspections, audits and surveys, to monitor their progress and to comply with health and safety legislation, policies and codes.